ChalitaCh/CMEECourseWork/README.md

 This directory is for MiniProject assignment submission for model fitting of bacterial growth curve.
 The project uses combination of R, Python, Bash, and LaTex programming languages.
 Please note that Miniproject 2 is just a copy.
 Please ignore.

+## HPC

+Directory for codes, data and log files for HPC assignments